Isn’t the website just about a bunch of whining?

 Some of the stories seem too unbelievable.
 How do you know they’re true?

 It’s difficult to determine the truthfulness of a story.
 Any stories that are found to be fictional or not original material will be removed.
-This has, in fact, happened on a couple of occasions.
 Please contact us if you have any concerns about a story’s veracity.

 But you really don’t need to make this stuff up.
 The most amazing things happen on airplanes.
 For example, one story submitted to the website was about a flight out of Miami in which a woman with wild eyes and who acted jittery started ranting gibberish and had green foam expelling from her mouth.
 The flight crew ignored the matter as though nothing was happening.
 Understandably many would assume that the story was made up.
 However, it was entirely true and was experienced by Flights From Hell’s owner himself who wrote about it and published it as the website’s first story (Spewing Green Liquid).